Morning Star Quilt Block: Choose Your Path to Perfect Points 🌞

 Positioning #1You can easily see how I've trimmed just outside the dashed outline.

-• Reduce your stitch length to 16-20 stitches per inch (1.3-1.6mm).
-This perforates the paper.
-It also stabilizes the seam when you remove the pattern.
+• Reduce your stitch length to 16–20 stitches per inch (1.3-1.6 mm).
+This perforates the paper and stabilizes the seam when you remove the pattern.
 [Learn more about stitch length here.]

-• Reduce your machine's speed or just plain slow down when you stitch.
-Sew only as fast as you can stay on the stitching lines.
+• Reduce your machine's speed or just plain slow down.
+Sew only as fast as you can and stay on the solid stitching line.

-• Install an open toe applique foot (sometimes called an 'embroidery' or 'satin stitch' foot) if you have one (it's easier to see where you're stitching with one installed).
+• Install an open toe appliqué foot (sometimes called an 'embroidery' or 'satin stitch' foot) if you have one (it's easier to see where you're stitching with one installed).

 Stitch ALL your paperpieced seams in this manner.